TheHive-Project/TheHiveDocs/TheHive4/README.md

 This guides contains everything to install TheHive 4 for differents operating systems as well as with binaries archive.

+## Migration Guide

+If you want to test migration of your data from TheHive 3.4.x, follow the [migration guide](Administration/migration.md).

 ## Administration Guides